aw/picolisp-kv/README.md

 # client.l
 Usage:                    ./client.l --pass <pass> COMMAND [arguments]

-Example:                  ./client.l --pass foobared --port 6378 INFO server
+Example:                  ./client.l --pass foobared --encrypt SET mysecret -- <(echo 'mypass')

 Options:
---help                    Show this help message and exit
+--help                    Show this help message and exit --commands                Show the full list of commands and exit

---name <name>             Easily identifiable client name (default: randomly generated) --host  <host>            Hostname or IP of the key/value server (default: localhost) --pass  <data>            Password used to access the server (required) --poll  <seconds>         Number of seconds for polling the key/value server (default: don't poll) --port  <port>            TCP port of the key/value server (default: 6378)
+--decrypt                 Enable decryption of values using a GPG public key (default: disabled) --encrypt                 Enable encryption of values using a GPG public key (default: disabled) --name  <name>            Easily identifiable client name (default: randomly generated) --host  <host>            Hostname or IP of the key/value server (default: localhost) --pass  <data>            Password used to access the server (required) --poll  <seconds>         Number of seconds for polling the key/value server (default: don't poll) --port  <port>            TCP port of the key/value server (default: 6378) -- STDIN                  Reads an argument from STDIN

 COMMAND LIST              Commands are case-insensitive and don't always require arguments

   APPEND key value          		Append a value to a key BGSAVE                    		Asynchronously save the dataset to disk